espocrm/documentation/docs/administration/server-configuration.md

 ## Setting up crontab

-Note: More information about jobs in EspoCRM is available [here](jobs.md).
+More information about jobs in EspoCRM is available [here](jobs.md).

 ### Unix-like systems